Ministry of Health (Saudi Arabia): Recent history (1990s-present)

-Services & strategies
+Services and strategies

 National insurance agency

 Under the leadership of Tawfig AlRabiah, it was announced that the Kingdom would be creating a national health insurance agency, which would be managed by the Ministry of Health.
 It was announced that implementation would begin in 2018 and would be regulated centrally, but medical services would be independently provided.
 The move meant that Saudi Arabia was one of the first countries in the Middle East to offer health insurance to its people.

 Pilgrimage health

 Saudi Arabia identified in the past decade that health concerns with pilgrims could cause severe problems to the country's infrastructure during the pilgrimage season.
 International Health Regulations were applied to pilgrims, in line with the World Health Organization following the discovery, which would give better medical protection to more than two million people annually.
 This protection is provided by 25 hospitals, 155 health centers and a workforce of 30,000 medical professionals in the country.
 As part of the same strategy, a new contingency and emergency planning were introduced by the Minister, with the creation of the Saudi Disaster Medical Assistance Team (S-DMAT).
 The newly formed relief team would be used during pilgrimage season, but could also be deployed to neighboring countries in times of crisis.